 USER GUIDE

-Both MRx Console for Win11 PC and MRx for the supported Mixed Reality headset are required.
+MRx requires both MRx Console for Windows 11 PC and MRx for the supported Mixed Reality headsets (HoloLens 2 or Quest 3/3S).

 Content icon